mithyer/RYOperation/README.md

 # RYOperation
-The RYOperation class is an abstract class is similar to NSOperation, but with more powerful features and convenient usage.
+The RYOperation class is an abstract class which is similar to NSOperation, withing more powerful features and convenient usage.

 It is based on GCD.